mkalkbrenner/search_api_solr/modules/search_api_solr_legacy/README.md

 unexpected results.
 In a multilingual setup, all languages are supported but some aren't working as good compared to Solr 6 and above.
-But over all you get more features compared to Search API Solr 1.x and Seach API Solr Multilingual 1.x.
+But over all you get more features compared to Search API Solr 1.x and Search API Solr Multilingual 1.x.

 Solr 5 doesn't support ...
 * suggesters